Editorial Standards

 Common mistakes to eliminate

-• Mixing AAR and audited submission methods, or faxing more than 100 pages,
+- Mixing AAR and audited submission methods, or using the wrong channel for your lane,

 Where Accountably fits, briefly